AdobeDocs/commerce-events/src/pages/events/module-development.md

 </config>
 ```

-The contents of an `commerce.observer.catalog_product_save_after` event are similar to the following:
+The contents of a `commerce.observer.catalog_product_save_after` event are similar to the following:

 ```json
 {